 “Imputed income matters.
-The reason why income had to be imputed matters.”1 The imputation of income is a determination of fact, not a guess or a provisional amount while waiting for better disclosure or further review.2 While the goal of the Child Support Guidelines is to maximize objectivity, predictability and consistency, Section 19(1) is one of the most litigated areas of the Guidelines.
+The reason why income had to be imputed matters.”1 The imputation of income is a determination of fact, not a guess or a provisional amount while waiting for better disclosure or further review.2 While the goal of the Federal Child Support Guidelines is to maximize objectivity, predictability and consistency, Section 19(1) is one of the most litigated areas of the Guidelines.
 The law of imputation of income is a continuously evolving area in family law.

 The methodology for imputing income for child support purposes applies equally for spousal support purposes.3 Section 19(1) of the Guidelines includes a non-exhaustive list of nine enumerated categories to impute income, which include: